MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-aws-to-microsoft-cloud-app-security.md

 # required metadata

 title: Connect AWS with Cloud App Security
-description: This article provides information about how to connect your AWS app to Cloud App Security using the AoPI connector for visibility and control over use.
+description: This article provides information about how to connect your AWS app to Cloud App Security using the API connector for visibility and control over use.
 keywords:
 author: ShlomoSagir-MS
 ms.author: shsagir